 A drain snake or plumber's auger allows you to explore and probe the drain until you can "hook" the clog and remove it or break it up.

 There are now safe natural enzyme and bacteria cultures, such as Biokleen™ Bac-Out® or Bio-Clean®, available that will breakdown or eat organic waste.
 Once a month use is recommended to keep clogs from happening.

 Drano®, Liquid-Plumr® or other chemicals are designed to unclogged drains, just make sure to try other options before resorting to chemicals, since the chemicals can corrode your piping if used in excess and are dangerous to the environment and your family.

 Know Your Limits

 Please be aware of your abilities and limits.
 If the clog can not be removed by one of these simple solutions, don't dismantle the pipes in attempt to get at the clog.
 Some clogs can only be fixed by a licensed plumber.
-It's time to call (Content) O-A Content Development at (000) 000-0000.
+It's time to call Arctic Bear Plumbing, Heating & Air, Inc. at (607) 754-4235.